This post may contain affiliate links for your convenience.

 We play in water here all.the.time.
 I usually just fill a container with water and add a few plastic toys, spoons, bowls, etc. I’ve also been known to turn on the water in the bathroom or kitchen sink and let my son wash his toys.
 Anyway we play with water around here is always a hit!

 This is one of J’s favorite things to make.
 We usually make alphabet soup, but you can make any pretend soup you wish using stuff you have around the house.
-Make cars soup with matchbox cars, animal soup with plastic animals, or just add marbles or gems to your soup.
-The ideas or endless!
+Make cars soup with Matchbox Cars, animal soup with plastic animals, or just add Marbles

 We bat around balloons around here pretty much every day.
 Both boys love them and I always have a package of them on hand.
 Talk about great exercise and hand eye coordination practice.
 It’s one of the games that I actually enjoy playing with my kids!